parkie0517/Visual-Prompt-Tuning-for-ViT-B-4/README.md

 ## Implementation details
 ViT-Base/16 was used.
 I had to modify the embedding layer so that CIFAR-10 could used for training.
-I modified version is called ViT-Base/4, where 4 denotes the patch size.
+The modified model is called ViT-Base/4, where 4 denotes the patch size.
 Below are the implementation details of the ViT-Base/4 model.
 - Input image size: (3, 32, 32)
 - Patch size: (3, 4, 4)